5 Reasons Why Welding Is a Good Career for Women

 7/23/2021

-According to the U.S. Bureau of Labor Statistics, only 3.8% of welding, soldering and brazing workers were women in 2020.
-The welding industry is also growing — total welder employment in the United States is expected to exceed 437,000 by 2032.50
+According to the U.S. Bureau of Labor Statistics, only 5.8% of welding, soldering and brazing workers were women in 2023.
+The welding industry is also in demand — total welder employment in the United States is expected to exceed 437,000 by 2032.50

-This means there are plenty of opportunities for women interested in the welding industry.
-Keep reading to find out about some of the history of female welders in the United States, and to hear from a female Universal Technical Institute (UTI) Welding program graduate.
+There are plenty of opportunities for women in welding.
+Keep reading to find out about some of the history of female welders in the United States, and to hear about working as a woman in welding from a welding graduate from Universal Technical Institute (UTI)!1

-The workforce saw an increase in women across all industries, and by 1943 they made up 65% of the labor force!
+The workforce saw an increase in women across all industries.
+By 1943, they made up 65% of the labor force!
 This growth was spearheaded by the advertising campaign featuring “Rosie the Riveter.”
 It became one of the most iconic images of women working during the war.

 While women were working across a range of trade industries, opportunities opened for them to weld.
 They handled many responsibilities and jobs in steel factories.
 An issue of Life magazine from 1943 even featured an image of a female welder on its cover.

-Women welders helped build ships, equipment, aircraft and weapons needed by the troops.
-They worked hard to ensure parts and supplies were manufactured.
+In the welding industry, women helped build ships, equipment, aircraft and weapons needed by the troops.
+They worked hard to ensure parts and supplies were properly manufactured.

 Women mostly returned to traditional roles once men returned home from war, but the movement shifted attitudes about working women and their impact on society.
 The strong women who entered the workforce during WWII helped pave a new path!